 - If a ticket is updated so that it no longer meets a skill's conditions, the ticket will still require that skill until you manually remove it from the ticket.

 - If a ticket is updated so that it meets the conditions for a new skill, the ticket will not start to require that new skill until you manually add it to the ticket.

 To create a routing rule

-- On the Routing admin page, click the skill type you want to open, then click the skill you want to create a routing rule for.
+- On the Skills page, click the skill type you want to open, then click the skill you want to create a routing rule for.